 “Have you handled a similar case before?”

 You should request the level of experience of the person you intend to hire as your lawyer.
-You need to work with someone that you believe will guide you through the whole process.
+You need to work with someone you believe will guide you through the entire process.
 When dealing with a complex case, pick someone with great experience in articulating any complex issue that may arise down the road.

 “How long do you predict this case will take before the court settles everything?”